Anomalous dimension and quasinormal modes of flavor branes: Summary

 We can summarize the main results as follow: \begin{itemize} \item There is a critical mass for quarks in which the sign of the pure imaginary frequency changes and makes the system unstable.

 \item The critical mass is impressed by parameter $ q $ and momentum $ k $ so that it becomes smaller by increasing $ q $ and gets larger by raising $ k $.

 \end{itemize}

 The other main result of this paper was the effect of the pseudoscalar field $\psi$ on the QNMs of the scalar field.
 We take the simple ansatz $ \psi=bz $ of \cite{BitaghsirFadafan:2020lkh} where $b$ is an axial field and $z$ is one of the spatial boundary coordinates.
 In the presence of an electric field, one finds anomalous transport related to Weyl semimetals \cite{BitaghsirFadafan:2020lkh}.
 We found that at small quark mass, the effect of the $b$ field is stronger than the massive ones.
 It is shown that $q_c$ increases also by increasing $b$ which is interesting from a phenomenological point of view.
-It is interesting to investigate possible effects on the melting of mesons in the QGP produced at LHC and RHIC.
-On the other hand, it could be related to topological phenomena like Weyl semimetal phases in condensed matter, but in QCD quarks have color degrees of freedom which make the phase space of the system much richer.
-It would also be interesting to generalize this study at finite density for scalar or vector fields.
+At $q=0$, adding $b$ could be related to topological phenomena like Weyl semimetal phases in condensed matter, but in QCD quarks have color degrees of freedom which make the phase space of the system much richer.
+It would also be interesting to generalize this study at finite density for scalar or vector fields and study the vector fluctuations in the system to investigate the crossover behavior from the hydro regime to the quasiparticle one.
+It is also interesting to investigate the phase diagram of the QCD-like theory and study how the critical temperature depends on $q$ parameter.